TerraFirmaCraft/Documentation/1.18.x/data/custom.md

 ## Item Sizes

 An item size definition specifies the size and weight of items.
+Size affects what containers the item can fit in:

+- Small vessels can hold items that are `Small` and lower.
+- Large vessels can hold items that are `Normal` and lower.
+- Chests can hold items that are `Large` and lower.
+- Pit Kilns can hold four items that are `Large` and lower, or one item which is `Very Large` or `Huge`

-Size affects what containers the item can fit in.
-Weight affects the stack size of the item (and TFC will override the stack size where possible).
+Weight affects the stack size of the item (and TFC will override the stack size where possible):

+- `Very Light` items will stack to 64.
+- `Light` items will stack to 32.
+- `Medium` items will stack to 16.
+- `Heavy` items will stack to 4.
+- `Very Heavy` items will stack to 1.

+Finally, items that are both `Huge` size and `Very Heavy` weight will count towards the player being **Overburdened**.
+This includes Anvils, Sealed Barrels, and Sealed Large Vessels in TFC.

  An Item Size Definition is a file located in under the subfolder `item_sizes`.
 It has the following properties:

 - `ingredient`: An [Ingredient](../ingredients/) to which this item size definition applies to.
 - `size`: An optional string, which must be one of the following sizes: `tiny`, `very_small`, `small`, `normal`, `large`, `very_large`, or `huge`.
 Defaults to `normal`.